Does your breath shape actually matter?

 Breathing patterns are largely subconscious, which means they do not change through awareness alone.
 The same factors that shape breath in the first place, posture, environment, sustained stress, and long-standing protective or control-based patterns, continue to reinforce it unless something shifts at a physical and neurological level.

 For change to occur, the body needs both capacity and repetition.
-Restrictions through the ribcage, diaphragm, neck, and shoulders often limit how the breath can move, regardless of intention.
+Restrictions through the ribcage, diaphragm, neck, and shoulders often limit how the breath can move.
 These restrictions develop gradually and are reinforced thousands of times each day through habitual movement and breathing.

 Shifting breath shape therefore follows a similar process to physical rehabilitation.
 The tissues involved in breathing need to regain movement, and the nervous system needs consistent exposure to a different breathing experience.
 Over time, with repetition, the body updates its default and it becomes ‘sticky.’